Trump Approval Rating Dips In New Poll, Voters Oppose ‘Beautiful’ GOP Bill By Near 2:1 Margin

 Even among Republicans, support for the legislation was mixed: Just 67 percent expressed approval, while 22 percent did not offer an opinion.
 Opposition was strongest among Democrats, at 89 percent.

-The Quinnipiac University poll was conducted among registered voters nationwide between Wednesday, June 5, and Monday, June 10, using live interviewers via landline and cell phone.
+The poll was conducted among registered voters nationwide between Thursday, June 5, and Tuesday, June 10, using live interviewers via landline and cell phone.
 The margin of error is plus or minus 2.4 percentage points.

 On Trump’s personal favorability, 40 percent of voters said they hold a favorable view of him, while 53 percent view him unfavorably.